Counting genus zero real curves in symplectic manifolds: Introduction and main results

 We prove the first part of this theorem in Section~\ref{kuranishi-structure} and the second part in Section~\ref{ch:mixed-invariants}.
 We call the resulting invariants \textsf{real} GW invariants.
-The moduli space $\mc{M}_{l}(X,A)^{\phi}$ provides a framework to define real GW invariants without any restriction on the topology of the image or the involution.
+The moduli space $\ov{\mc{M}}_{l}(X,A)^{\phi}$ provides a framework to define real GW invariants without any restriction on the topology of the image or the involution.
 If $\mc{M}_{l}(X,A)^{\phi,\eta}$ or $\mc{M}_{l}(X,A)^{\phi,\tau}$ is empty, the real invariants reduce to the disk invariants or $\eta$-invariants above.
-If $\mc{M}_{l}(X,A)^{\phi}$ is not orientable, we can still consider invariants with twisted coefficients (coefficients in the orientation bundle) as in \cite{G}.
+If $\ov{\mc{M}}_{l}(X,A)^{\phi}$ is not orientable, we may still consider invariants with twisted coefficients (coefficients in the orientation bundle).
+For example, \cite{G} shows that for some cases where both the Deligne-Mumford space and $\mc{M}_{k,l}(X,A)^{\phi,\tau} $ are not orientable, invariants with twisted coefficients pulled-back from the Deligne-Mumford moduli space exist.
+In our case, the Deligne-Mumford space is orientable, however, one may still find non-orientable geometric cycles within $\ov{\mc{M}}_{l}(X,A)^{\phi}$ that provide the necessary twisting coefficients.

-For example, if $L\cong S^3$ and $X$ is a real symplectic Calabi-Yau threefold, then $\mc{M}(X,A)^{\phi}$ is zero-dimensional and orientable.
+For example, if $\Fix(\phi)\!=\!
+L\cong\!
+S^3$, $X$ is a real symplectic Calabi-Yau threefold\footnote{Following \cite[Section 14.2]{GHJ}, by a ``symplectic Calabi-Yau" we mean a connected symplectic manifold of vanishing first Betty number.}, and $A\in H_2(X)$ is non-trivial, then $\ov{\mc{M}}(X,A)^{\phi}$ is (virtually) zero-dimensional and orientable.
+In fact, $TL$ is trivializable (hence it is spin), by Proposition~\ref{prop:existence} every real symplectic Calabi-Yau threefold admits a real square root, and by Theorem~\ref{thm:main} we should choose the one which is compatible with the chosen spin structure on $L$; therefore, the orientation of $\ov{\mc{M}}(X,A)^{\phi}$ depends on the choice of spin structure on $L$.
 In this case we cannot define disk invariants or $\eta$-invariants separately.
-Therefore, we define real GW invariants of $(X,\phi)$ by
+We define genus $0$ real GW invariants of $(X,\phi)$ by